THUDM/GLM/README.md

 and T5 on NLU tasks.
 Meanwhile, GLM can be pretrained for different types of tasks by varying the number and lengths of blanks.
-On a wide range of tasks across NLU, conditional and unconditional generation, GLM outperforms BERT, T5, and GPT given the same model sizes and data, and achieves the best performance from a single pretrained model with 1.25× parameters of BERT Large , demonstrating its generalizability to different downstream tasks.
+On a wide range of tasks across NLU, conditional and unconditional generation, GLM outperforms BERT, T5, and GPT given the same model sizes and data, and achieves the best performance from a single pretrained model with 1.25× parameters of BERT Large, demonstrating its generalizability to different downstream tasks.

 GLM: However, there is a growing need to develop a single pretraining model that is not only good at natural language understanding (NLU) or dialog generation/generation (dialog), but is also able to predict other tasks such as sentiment